 The system and hardware required to run Portal for ArcGIS are listed below.
 A diagnostics tool runs during the setup to help you determine if your machine meets the minimum system requirements.

-If your Portal for ArcGIS organization will use ArcGIS Pro or Drone2Map for ArcGIS, you will also need ArcGIS License Manager 2018.1 to configure your licenses to specify which members can use these applications.
+If you will license ArcGIS Pro, ArcGIS Pro extensions, or ArcGIS Drone2Map through ArcGIS Enterprise, you also need ArcGIS License Manager 2020.0 to configure licenses to specify which members can use these apps.
 See the Portal for ArcGIS administrator guide, License Manager reference guide, and License Manager system requirements for more information.

-It's recommended that you review the deprecation notice to determine if your hardware and software components are still compatible with version 10.7.x.
+It's recommended that you review the deprecation notice to determine if your hardware and software components are still compatible with version 10.8 or 10.8.1.

 Linux operating system requirements